a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Position a volume icon near the center of the screen.
 Open the volume icon, and move/size the window to ensure the volume icon is visible.
 Drag a file icon to the trash.
 Verify that after the delete dialog closes, the volume icon is still visible.

 * Launch DeskTop.
 Clear the selection (e.g. by clicking on the DeskTop).
 Verify that:
-  * Special > Eject Disk is disabled.
-  * Special > Check Drive is disabled.
+  * Special > Eject Disk and Special > Check Drive are disabled.
   * File > Duplicate... is disabled.
-  * File > Rename... is disabled.
+  * File > Rename... and Special > Make Alias are disabled.
   * File > Open, File > Get Info, Special > Lock, and Special > Unlock are disabled.
 * Launch DeskTop.
 Select only the Trash icon.
 Verify that:
-  * Special > Eject Disk is disabled.
-  * Special > Check Drive is disabled.
+  * Special > Eject Disk and Special > Check Drive are disabled.
   * File > Duplicate... is disabled.
-  * File > Rename... is disabled.
+  * File > Rename... and Special > Make Alias are disabled.
   * File > Open, File > Get Info, Special > Lock, and Special > Unlock are disabled.
 * Launch DeskTop.
 Select a volume.
 Verify that:
-  * Special > Eject Disk is enabled.
-  * Special > Check Drive is enabled.
+  * Special > Eject Disk and Special > Check Drive are enabled.
   * File > Duplicate... is disabled.
-  * File > Rename... is enabled.
+  * File > Rename... and Special > Make Alias are enabled.
   * File > Open, File > Get Info, Special > Lock, and Special > Unlock are enabled.
 * Launch DeskTop.
 Select two volume icons.
 Verify that:
-  * Special > Eject Disk is enabled.
-  * Special > Check Drive is enabled.
+  * Special > Eject Disk and Special > Check Drive are enabled.
   * File > Duplicate... is disabled.
-  * File > Rename... is disabled.
+  * File > Rename... and Special > Make Alias are disabled.
   * File > Open, File > Get Info, Special > Lock, and Special > Unlock are enabled.
 * Launch DeskTop.
 Select a volume icon and the Trash icon.
 Verify that:
-  * Special > Eject Disk is enabled.
-  * Special > Check Drive is enabled.
+  * Special > Eject Disk and Special > Check Drive are enabled.
   * File > Duplicate... is disabled.
-  * File > Rename... is disabled.
+  * File > Rename... and Special > Make Alias are disabled.
   * File > Open, File > Get Info, Special > Lock, and Special > Unlock are enabled.
 * Launch DeskTop.
 Open a volume window, and select a file.
 Verify that:
-  * Special > Eject Disk is disabled.
-  * Special > Check Drive is disabled.
+  * Special > Eject Disk and Special > Check Drive are disabled.
-  * File > Rename... is enabled.
   * File > Duplicate... is enabled.
+  * File > Rename... and Special > Make Alias are enabled.
   * File > Open, File > Get Info, Special > Lock, and Special > Unlock are enabled.
 * Launch DeskTop.
 Open a volume window, and select two files.
 Verify that:
-  * Special > Eject Disk is disabled.
-  * Special > Check Drive is disabled.
+  * Special > Eject Disk and Special > Check Drive are disabled.
-  * File > Rename... is disabled.
   * File > Duplicate... is enabled.
+  * File > Rename... and Special > Make Alias are disabled.
   * File > Open, File > Get Info, Special > Lock, and Special > Unlock are enabled.
 * Launch DeskTop.
 Close all windows.
 Verify that File > New Folder..., File > Close Window, File > Close All, and everything in the View menu are disabled.
 * Launch DeskTop.
 Open a window.
 Verify that File > New Folder..., File > Close Window, File > Close All, and everything in the View menu are enabled.